robtherich/jitter-packages/README.md

-# jit.gl.wireframe
+# jitter-packages
-A Jitter OpenGL wireframe renderer
+A place to put some jitter packages